jansen-craft/PA4-TensorRTS/README.md

 #### Method

-I simply used the basic enn with a random-ai
+I simply used the basic enn with a random-ai.

-I've built a new UI for the game - only seems to work on manual gui playthroughs.
+I've built a new UI for the game - Though only seems to work on manual gui playthroughs.

 I've coped and trained the base random ai bot and done some reworking with how the checkpoint is saved so I dont need to do as much each time to load in the renamed bot.

+It now uploads to my wandb page.

 ![training](./media/training.png)